-The keepers again part company as they lead the elephants back into the bush, however Maramba, the eldest of the herd, is happy to play his role in deciding which direction the best browsing area will be found.
+The keepers again part company as they lead the elephants back into the bush, however, Maramba, the eldest of the herd, is happy to play his role in deciding which direction the best browsing area will be found.
 Elephants will eat over one hundred different food sources in the wild.

 The youngest Nkala, sticks close to Kavala, often sucking on her ear for comfort as they move.

-By now Oliver and Elvis have returned and the milk prep begins again, as the bottles are cleaned.
-Food is also collected and medical treatments are prepared for the elephants return.
+By now, Oliver and Elvis have returned, and the milk prep begins again, as the bottles are cleaned.
+Food is also collected, and medical treatments are prepared for the elephants’ return.

 Back at the boma, the keepers each take their lunch in turn and prepare for a health check.
-Pulses are checked, Suni has her boot back on and the herd make their way back to the bush to browse, bumping into warthogs and giraffes as they travel.
+Pulses are checked, Suni has her boot back on, and the herd make their way back to the bush to browse, bumping into warthogs and giraffes as they travel.

+- Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
-Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.
+Browse our ready-made packages or answer a few questions to start planning your dream safari.